-Our grandmother genuinely loved Mike and I. We were her darlings, and I upstaged Mike here, in that I was able to assume the lead role.
-She was a lonely, somewhat embittered lady, always critical of others, especially Pappy.
+Our grandmother genuinely loved Mike and I. We were her darlings, and I upstaged Trevor here, in that I was able to assume the lead role.
+She was lonely, and could be somewhat critical of others, especially Pappy.
 She married only once, which ended in a cold divorce.
-Afterwards, she lived a solitary life in which she worked, maintained her home, and grumbled about almost everyone and everything.
+Afterwards, she lived a solitary life in which she worked, maintained her home, and grumbled about people and things of which she had little control.
 She had one child, our mother.

 I learned much from her though.
 She taught me hygiene, manners, grammar, and integrity.
 I have always been grateful for those lessons.
 She did not know it, most likely, but she taught me some things about love.
 I say, merely, that I loved grandma, although I could never understand from what enigmatic, shadowy psyche she dredged her motivations.
-If it is generally one’s own decision to be happy or not and grandma chose not.
+If it is mostly one’s own decision to be happy or not, grandma too often chose not.
 Still, she always found happiness by the presence of Mike and me.
 It was time, however, for us to return to Texas, and I am sure that it saddened her immensely.
-She took us to the train station, and Mike and I rode the train back to the Lone Star state; two young boys by ourselves.
+She took us to the train station, and Trevor and I rode the train back to the Lone Star state; two young boys by ourselves.

 The new house in Texas was nice.
 It was in a small, older development area with abundant pecan trees and nice yards.
 It was a brick home with three bedrooms, a garage that had been partially converted to a bedroom, a den, a nice back yard, and a fireplace.
-There was breathing room, and even though Mike and I had to share a bedroom, nobody felt overly cramped.
-In the fall there was a plentiful supply of pecans, and in the winter there was a crackling fire.
-It does get chilly enough to have a fire during the North Texas winters.
+There was breathing room, and even though Trevor and I had to share a bedroom, nobody felt overly cramped.
+In the fall there was a plentiful supply of pecans, and during the winter month there was a crackling fire.
+It does get chilly enough to have a fire during the North Texas winters

 I looked at James’ father’s lifeless face at the funeral.
-There was more life in the papier maché mask of a unicorn than in this face.
+There was more life in one of Pappy’s papier maché masks than in this face.
 But, in this face there was reality.
 This was my first direct experience with death.
 I had seen it at the theatre, and it was more and more gradually creeping into daily television.
 It was in mystery novels, and in those eerie detective magazines that grandma would read, then hide under the mattress or in dresser drawers beneath her underwear.
 But those images were not death, rather reproductions of the atrocities of life.
 Life had left this face.

-I’ve always had a keen interest in spiritual matters.
+I have always had a keen interest in spiritual matters.
 My time spent in church was more than choir and youth fellowship.
 I listened as lessons of life, responsibility, commandments, God, Christ, suffering, death, and after death were preached.
-By faith I accepted these concepts, always instinctively understanding that as I mature, so will they.
+By faith I accepted these concepts, always instinctively understanding that as I mature, they will as well.

 In all of mankind’s infinite wisdom there has never been discovered an adequate understanding of death.
-Religion, theology, psychology, medicine, literature, art, music, and business – all these can only reach that moment of death.
-After that they but emulate a combination of reality and surrealism.
-Our concepts of what we will be like after death are only reflections of our understanding of life.
+Religion, theology, psychology, medicine, literature, art, music, and business – all these can only reach that moment of dying.
+After one’s death, the living can only seek a balance between reality and faith.
+Our concepts of what will happen after death are only reflections of our understanding of life.
 In my heart I firmly believe that there is life after death.
 That life, however, is categorically not the same as this life.
 It is not meant that we know that existence, rather that we understand this one.
 Our actions in this life prepare us for passage, even if, as some attest, it is passage into oblivion.
-To overcome death one needs only to die.
+To conquer death, one needs only to die.

-The impending distance between Mike and I, and the immeasurable distance between Brother James and his father, were to bring back thoughts of the past and the future, and of Pappy.
+The approaching distance between Mike and I, and the immeasurable distance between Brother James and his father, were to bring back thoughts of the past and the future, and of Pappy.
 James must live without his daddy; it was fixed.
 Was Pappy yet alive?
 Would I ever see him again?
 Passion for life seems to exist in the divergence between the absolute and the virtual.
 I had hope.
-Only famous and infamous persons have to drag the chains of their death throughout history.
+Perhaps only famous and infamous persons must drag the chains of their death throughout history.
 This was not James’ father.
-Mike moved on Washington and began using his middle name, Trevor (as I’ll refer to him from this point on).
+Mike moved on Washington and began using his middle name, Trevor.
 James and I began our last year of High School.
 Life went on.

 Brother James got a job with me at the pizza parlor.
 We lived intertwined in work, school, and home life.
-He began to immerse himself in the restoration of his car, but my wheels were turning inward as I moved more and more toward my creative side.
+He began to immerse himself in the restoration of his car.
+My wheels were turning inward as I moved more and more toward my creative side.
 I befriended thespians, artists, singers, and guitar players.
 Eventually I purchased my first vehicle, an old VW Bus.

 This was an exciting time for young guitar pickers.
 Music was powerful and exploded with meaning.
 Bob Dylan, The Byrds, The Beatles, Jefferson Airplane, Donovan, Jimi Hendrix, The Doors, The Grateful Dead, Janis Joplin, Buffalo Springfield, and so many, many more were setting the stage for the Summer of Love.
 Hippies were popping up everywhere like magic mushrooms.
 There was a movement in the air, and I could feel it.

 There was another scenario developing ominously on a distant horizon.
 We were escalating in Vietnam.
 The draft was seizing boys and forcing them to become men, soldiers, paraplegics, and corpses.
 Shortly after graduation Brother James was served notice and enlisted in the Navy.
-Brian was drafted into the Army.
-Johnny went to college and was deferred.
+Byron was drafted into the Army.
+Jack went to college and was deferred, but later became an officer in the Navy.
 Mike, now Trevor, was in Seattle rebelling, infuriating Uncle Joe, and staying one step ahead of the devil.
 I had made it through high school, but there was no money at home, and indubitably no scholarship for dreamers with mediocre transcripts.
-I don’t know how she did it, but grandma came through.
+I do not know how she did it, but grandma came through.
 She had finagled my way into Ohio State University as a state resident.
-Once again I was going to ride the train to Ohio – this time quite alone.
+Once again, I was going to ride the train to Ohio – this time quite alone.